OpenFn/docs/docs/cli.md

 }
 ```

-Using CLI, **state.json** will be loaded automatically from foo directory
+Using CLI, **state.json** will be loaded automatically from the current directory

 Or you can specify the path to the state file by passing the option -s,
 --state-path